HermesFlow/Hermes/freecad_python_hermes/README.md

 $fc_build/Mod/Hermes

 Steps:
-1. Create the Hermes directory inside Mod
+1. Create the Hermes directory inside $fc_build/Mod
 2. Copy the files from freecad_python_hermes to the Hermes directory.